yarg-lang/.github/profile/README.md

 Without clear multiprocessing support, language samples for starting projects must include polling, ("while true { sleep(x); do-stuff(); }"), which is wasteful of energy.
 How long is x?
 How often is do-stuff() actually needed?
 Modern microcontrollers are designed to be normally off, and to wake when something interesting is happening.
 Yarg is a language designed to eliminate wasteful polling like this from the start.

+## Aims

+  * A dynamic environment for on-device prototyping
+  * Tooling to deploy working firmware to production
+  * Sufficient static typing to reasonably add device specific code without writing C
+  * Interop with C libraries available on device (such as USB, TCP/IP or WiFi)

 [blog]: https://transmissionbegins.com/ToT/tag/yarg-lang/
 [homepage]: https://yarg-lang.dev/
 [newsletter]: https://yarg-lang.dev/notes